-What we need to be telling job seekers now is how to manage and leverage social media to their advantage during the job search.
-It’s important for them to have a professional LinkedIn profile, as well as other social media presence that supports the credentials on their resume.
+We need to tell job seekers how to manage and leverage social media to their advantage during the job search.
+They need to have a professional LinkedIn profile and a social media presence that supports the credentials on their resume.

 This may seem like one of the timeless job search tips, but it’s becoming more common for employees to return to their old employers — and for their bosses to welcome them back with open arms.

-Smartphones and the rise of mobile websites have made it incredibly easy for job seekers to search on the go.
+Smartphones and the rise of artificial intelligence have made it incredibly easy for job seekers to search on the go.
 And we’ve always encouraged them to do so.
-But when it came to submitting resumes, cover letters, or filling out applications they needed to use a computer.
+But when it came to submitting resumes, cover letters, or filling out applications, they needed to use a computer.

 This was simply because that’s where most people had those types of job search documents stored.

 However, now with cloud apps, job seekers have access to everything they need.
-A 2015 Pew Research Center survey found that, out of the adults who used their smartphone during the job search, 50 percent had filled out an application with their phone and 23 percent created a resume or cover letter.
+A 2015 Pew Research Center survey found that, out of the adults who used their smartphone during the job search, 50% had filled out an application with their phone, and 23% used their phone to create a resume or cover letter.

-So instead of telling job seekers that they need to divide their job search tasks between devices, find out which apps can help them do it all mobily.
+So instead of telling job seekers that they need to divide their job search tasks between devices, find out which apps can help them do it all on mobile.

-Company culture is important, and just as companies make lists of the qualities that constitute a good fit, job seekers need to make their own criteria of what will mesh with their personality.
-Then, when they find a job that meets those needs, they can point out authentic connections in their cover letter and resumes.
+Company culture is important.
+Just as companies make lists of the qualities that constitute a good fit, job seekers need to make their criteria of what will mesh with their personality.
+When they find a job that meets those needs, they can point out authentic connections in their cover letter and resume.